Statue of Jan Karski (New York City)

 Sculpture in Manhattan, New York, U.S.

-The statue of Jan Karski, also known as the Jan Karski Bench (Ławeczka Jana Karskiego), is a bronze statue in Manhattan, New York City, United States, in the neighborhood of Murray Hill.
+The statue of Jan Karski, also known as the Jan Karski Bench (/pl/; Ławeczka Jana Karskiego), is a bronze statue in Manhattan, New York City, United States, in the neighborhood of Murray Hill.
 It is located at the intersection of 37th Street and Madison Avenue, known as the Jan Karski Corner, in front of the Consulate General of Poland in the Joseph Raphael De Lamar House.
 The statue is dedicated to Jan Karski (1914–2000), a 20th-century soldier, diplomat, and political scientist, who as a member of the Polish resistance, reported to the Western Allies about state of occupied Poland, Germany's destruction of the Warsaw Ghetto and its operation of extermination camps on Polish soil.
 He is depicted sitting on a bench, playing chess.
 It was designed by Karol Badyna, and unveiled on November 22, 2007.

 History

 The monument was dedicated to Jan Karski (1914–2000), a 20th-century soldier, diplomat, and political scientist, who as a member of the Polish resistance, reported about the state of reported to the Western Allies about state of occupied Poland, Germany's destruction of the Warsaw Ghetto and its operation of extermination camps on Polish soil.
 The sculpture was designed by Karol Badyna, and unveiled on November 22, 2007.
 It was placed in front of the Consulate General of Poland in the Joseph Raphael De Lamar House, at the corner of 37th Street and Madison Avenue.
 The ceremony was attended by many distinguished guests, including the representatives of the President of Poland and the Polish Ministry of Foreign Affairs, as well as by the Chief Rabbi of Tel Aviv, Yisrael Meir Lau.
 Former president of the United States, and student of Jan Karski at Georgetown University, Bill Clinton sent his personal letter to be read at the ceremony.
 The location was later renamed to the Jan Karski Corner in 2009.

 It was Badyna's third monument dedicated to Karski, with previous works unveiled in Washington, D.C.
 (2002), and Kielce (2005), and later also followed by Łódź (2009), Tel Aviv (2009), Warsaw (2013), Estoril (2016), and Kraków (2016).
 The statues were later criticized by Karski's family, stating that he was against being commemorated with monuments, as well as by them having form of benches.